- 1979 : Cape Horn

 - Immense success for “Sea Odyssey”, the last story from the Giants’ saga that celebrated the Centenary of the sinking of the Titanic on April 20th, 21st and 22nd in Liverpool.
 More than 800 000 spectators.
 To keep in memory this tale that made the hearts of Liverpool inhabitants’ beat faster, the city has commissioned a beautiful book that was published by Liverpool University Press.

 - “Rue de la Chute”, a performance for squares.
 This adaptation of the Conquest of the West has literally charmed the audience during its tour in Spring / Summer 2012 – Nantes, Antwerp, Paris, Aurillac, Saint-Gaudens, Ramonville… More than 50 000 spectators.
-Here again can be found the language and the inspiration of Royal de Luxe that has largely contributed to its reputation: humour, poetry, special effects.

 - "Le mur de Planck" the Nantes discover the Grandmother Giant who pours a flow of legends to the entire city.